 Navigate provides a complete overview of the deep-sea, short-sea, rail and inland shipping routes via Rotterdam.
 In addition, Navigate offers an empty depot tool and a Rotterdam business directory.

 In order to realize our ambitious growth targets, an intensive cooperation with all parties in the chain is necessary.
 We cooperate with the market to further optimize the handling of inland container ships as well as the complete supply chain.

 From the terminals in Rotterdam an extensive fleet of inland vessels transports your cargo via the Maas and the Rhine directly to the major economic centres in the Netherlands, Germany, Belgium, France, Switzerland and Austria.
-Connections to the Main and the Danube ensure that transport of cargo by water as far as the Black Sea is possible.
 Sailing times vary from less than a day for destinations in the Netherlands, Germany and Belgium, to four days for example from Rotterdam to Basel in Switzerland.

 The flexible and modern fleet of thousands of small and large inland vessels can be put to a wide variety of uses.
 It can transport dry and liquid bulk, containers and project cargo.
 Inland shipping is highly suitable for transporting large volumes.
 Only between Rotterdam and Duisburg can 6-barge push units sail, for example, and thus transport 16,000 tons of coal and iron ore every day.
 Inland shipping is strong in long-distance transport, but when combined with road transport for shorter distances it can also offer an interesting alternative to using road transport for the entire route.
 Inland shipping is responsible for around 50% of incoming and outgoing cargo between the port of Rotterdam and destinations in Europe.